mattvenn/piffin/reaction_timer/lesson-5.md

 ## What do we need for a reaction timer? : 25 minutes

 Ask what hardware is needed?
 We react to the LED and push a button.
+Ask what software is needed?
 The LED has to light after a random time so we can't predict it.

 Discuss with the class how the software will work.

 ## Pseudo code